benzhou1/iod/README.md

 <a name="result" />
 ### result(IODOpts, callback)

 Makes a result request to Idol on Demand with options specified from `IODOpts`.
+Result request waits until a job specified by `jobId` is finished or errored and returns the results.
+More information can be found [here](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm).

 #### Parameters
 * `IODOpts` - IOD options (see Schema below)